Rubio links Trump Iran action to missile buildup

 Who Benefits

-U.S. defense contractors gain from larger procurement budgets tied to Middle East posture.
+U.S. defense contractors gain from potential increases in military procurement tied to Middle East posture.

 Who Loses